Canon 1D X Mark II vs Fujifilm X-Pro3

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1DX Mark II and X-Pro3 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Fujifilm X-Pro3 Manual.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Fujifilm X-Pro3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.